 - A new offence

-Where breach is identified in cases where a young person has been convicted under section 205(2) and 208 Criminal Procedure (Scotland) Act 1995, the Scottish Government should be notified by the young person’s social worker.
+Where breach is identified in cases where a hild or young person has been convicted under section 205(2) and 208 Criminal Procedure (Scotland) Act 1995, the Scottish Government should be notified by their social worker.

 Depending on the level of risk, possible outcomes include:

 - The breach is noted but no further action is taken

-- The young person remains in the community but has amendments made to their licence conditions
+- The child or young person remains in the community but has amendments made to their licence conditions

-- The young person is given a warning letter
+- The child or young person is given a warning letter

-- The licence can be revoked, meaning the young person can no longer remain in the community and may be detained either in secure care or custody until the end of their sentence.
+- The licence can be revoked, meaning the child or young person can no longer remain in the community and may be detained either in secure care or custody until the end of their sentence.

-Young person subject to an Order of Lifelong Restriction
+Child or young person subject to an Order of Lifelong Restriction (OLR)

 - On release, the individual will be supervised in the community (or hospital setting) for the rest of their lives.

 - If the individual requires hospital treatment, in the short-term criminal justice social work services will continue to fulfil the above roles.
 If treatment becomes longer-term, the hospital will take over as the Lead Authority and will be required to undertake the activities outlined above.

 - The person will be subject to licence conditions set by the Parole Board as detailed in YOI – release on licence… and above.
 If recalled, they will remain in prison/secure care until the Parole Board decide that the risk they pose can be managed in the community again.